 The F4 also features full-range 3.5-inch driver, 7-watt output and FM tuner.
 It has access to 20,000 Internet radio stations, the SiriusXM music service and Pure’s on-demand music-streaming subscription service.

 The mono radio comes equipped with a built-in handle, optional battery pack for portability and optional add-on speaker to deliver stereo.
-Other features include Wi-Fi 802.11b/g and a type-A USB, which is available for USB recording and playback, product updates (also available over Wi-Fi), and plugging in a supplied Bluetooth dongle or optional USB Ethernet adapter.
+Other features include Wi-Fi 802.11b/g and a USB A port, which is available for USB recording and playback, product updates (also available over Wi-Fi), and plugging in a supplied Bluetooth dongle or optional USB Ethernet adapter.

 It decodes WMA, AAC, MP3 and MP2 files.
 Streaming from a PC or Mac requires running UPnP server software.